Total reportable case rate (TRC)1

 ISO 14001 accredited facilities

-- Accident frequency is defined as the number of lost time accidents X 200,000 hours (approximately 100 man years), divided by the total number of employee hours worked.
+- Total reportable case rate is defined as the number of lost time accidents 5 200,000 hours (approximately 100 man years), divided by the total number of employee hours worked.

 - CO2e is carbon dioxide equivalent, which represents the CO2 release due to our energy usage.